WCM-Q Launches Webinar Series On Medication Safety

-(MENAFN- Gulf Times) Weill Cornell Medicine-Qatar (WCM-Q) has launched a professional development webinar series that explores strategies to enhance patient medication safety.
-The series runs until November 2024.
+Doha, Qatar: Weill Cornell Medicine-Qatar (WCM-Q) has launched a professional development webinar series that explores strategies to enhance patient medication safety.
+The series started in April and runs until November 2024.

-Co-ordinated by WCM-Q's Division of Continuing Professional Development (CPD), the virtual series is titled 'Optimising Medication Safety in Primary Care & Outpatient Settings: An Interactive Series' targets physicians, allied health professionals, dentists, nurses, pharmacists, and students.
+Coordinated by WCM-Q's Division of Continuing Professional Development (CPD), the virtual series titled 'Optimizing Medication Safety in Primary Care & Outpatient Settings: An Interactive Series' targets physicians, allied health professionals, dentists, nurses, pharmacists, and students.

-The course is directed by Dr Phyllis Navti, clinical pharmacist and assistant director of CPD at WCM-Q, and Dr Anas Hamad, director of the pharmacy department and head of medication safety/quality at Hamad Medical Corporation.
+The course is directed by Dr. Phyllis Navti, clinical pharmacist and assistant director of CPD at WCM-Q, and Dr. Anas Hamad, director of the pharmacy department and head of medication safety/quality at Hamad Medical Corporation (HMC).

-The next webinar, 'Root Causes of and Mitigation Strategies for Medication Safety Issues,' is scheduled for May 20.

-The course is accredited locally by the Ministry of Public Health's Department of Healthcare Professions – Accreditation Section and internationally by the Accreditation Council for Continuing Medical Education.
+The course is accredited locally by the Ministry of Public Health's Department of Healthcare Professions – Accreditation Section and internationally by the Accreditation Council for Continuing Medical Education (ACCME).

 Legal Disclaimer: